 Bigger containers hold enough potting soil, more water, and food for tomato plants.
 So, once you fertilize in large containers, they can hold them for a longer time.

 On the flip side, small containers can hold less soil, water, and food for plants.
-So, they need frequent nutrients supply then large containers.
+So, they need frequent nutrient supply than large containers.

 Tomato Plant Size